Here’s what to do if you see a fake virus alert

 How can I tell if a virus alert is fake?

 Simple.
 Unless you have antivirus software running on your computer, every virus alert you see is fake.
-If you do have AV software running, the only real alerts will be in a window displayed by your software.
+If you have AV software running, the only accurate alerts will be in a window displayed by your software.
 Web page or browser tab pop-ups are always fake.

 Note: it’s important not to confuse virus alerts with browser security warnings.
 Most browsers will warn you if they detect that a page you’re about to visit is unsafe.
 You should heed those warnings, but they’re not virus alerts.